 Analyze and evaluate statistical data and reports related to child support operations.

-Perform the most complex work of the department.
+Perform the most complex casework of the department.

-Assist in the development and monitoring of the department budget.
+Assist in the development of the department budget.

 Represent the county under diverse circumstances and prepare and deliver oral presentations to small and large groups.